Fardooniii/Computing-IT-Terms-Chatbot/README.md

    python chatbot.py

-4. When prompted, type in a computing term — it can be one word or a phrase.
+4. When prompted, type in a computing term, which can be one word or a phrase.

 5. If you want to quit, just type exit.